connell school of nursing

 Founded in 1947, the Boston College Connell School of Nursing offers a four-year program of study leading to a Bachelor of Science degree with a major in Nursing.
 At the completion of the program, graduates are eligible to take the national examination for licensure as a registered nurse (R.N.).
 The program of study is approved by the Massachusetts Board of Registration in Nursing and is accredited by the Commission on Collegiate Nursing Education.
 Visit www.bc.edu/cson for more information.

 The mission of the Boston College William F. Connell School of Nursing is to prepare compassionate, professionally competent nurses whose practice and scholarship are scientifically based and grounded in humanizing the experience of health and illness.
 In keeping with the Jesuit, Catholic ideals, we focus on formation of the whole person and promotion of social justice.
 The Connell School of Nursing educates students as reflective life-long learners who use knowledge in service to others.
-The graduate of the baccalaureate program is prepared as a generalist who promotes, maintains and restores the health of individuals, families and communities/populations across the life span.
+The graduate of the baccalaureate program is prepared as a generalist who promotes, maintains and restores the health of individuals, families, and communities/populations across the life span.

 Nursing courses are designed to include more complex concepts and content at each level.
 Consequently, students must take courses in a specific sequence and pass each course before proceeding to the next level.
 To be eligible for graduation, students must successfully complete the courses that comprise the curriculum, nursing requirements, and electives.

 The study of nursing is based on a common intellectual heritage transmitted by a liberal education and the art and science of nursing.
 (See Core Curriculum under the University Policies section of this catalog.)
-Students are encouraged to complete their history, philosophy, theology, and English Core courses in the first and second years.
+Students are encouraged to complete their history, philosophy, theology, and English Core courses in their first and second years.

 Nursing students use the clinical reasoning process to assess, plan, implement and evaluate care.
 Judgments made by the nurse result in selection of interventions and outcomes in concert with the client's choices.
-Most nursing courses have a theory and a clinical component and the curriculum includes content on the care of children, childbearing families, and adults of all ages across the continuum of wellness to illness.
+Most nursing courses have a theory and a clinical component, and the curriculum includes content on the care of children, childbearing families, and adults of all ages across the continuum of wellness to illness.
 Faculty members guide student learning in campus laboratories and in a variety of healthcare agencies in the Greater Boston area.

 Students should consult the curriculum plan and see their advisors as they plan for registration.